ansible/ansible/docs/docsite/rst/guide_packet.rst

 `Packet.net <https://packet.net>`_ is a bare metal infrastructure host that's supported by Ansible (>=2.3) via a dynamic inventory script and two cloud modules.
 The two modules are:

 - packet_sshkey: adds a public SSH key from file or value to the Packet infrastructure.
 Every subsequently-created device will have this public key installed in .ssh/authorized_keys.
 - packet_device: manages servers on Packet.
-You can use this module to create, restart and delete devices.
+You can use this module to create, restart, and delete devices.

 Note, this guide assumes you are familiar with Ansible and how it works.
 If you're not, have a look at their `docs <http://docs.ansible.com/>`_ before getting started.